 Questions About Fees or Rebates

-If you have any questions about our fees or if you are unsure as to whether you are eligible for a rebate, please send an email to email@example.com and we will be happy to answer any questions you may have.
+If you have any questions about our fees or if you are unsure as to whether you are eligible for a rebate, please send an email to email@example.com.